cexll/codex-env/README.md

 ### Environment Variables

 **Additional Environment Variables Support:**
-CCE supports configuring additional environment variables for each environment.
+CDE supports configuring additional environment variables for each environment.
 These variables are automatically set when launching Codex with the selected environment.

 **Common Use Cases:**
 - `OPENAI_TIMEOUT`: Set custom timeout values for API requests (e.g., `30s`)
 - Any custom environment variables required by your Codex setup

 **Model Validation Configuration:**
-- `CCE_MODEL_PATTERNS`: Comma-separated custom regex patterns for model validation
+- `CDE_MODEL_PATTERNS`: Comma-separated custom regex patterns for model validation
-- `CCE_MODEL_STRICT`: Set to "false" for permissive mode
+- `CDE_MODEL_STRICT`: Set to "false" for permissive mode

 ## 🏗️ Architecture